 The requirements of the Transport Operations (Marine Safety) Regulation 2016 shall be observed for all bookings.
 Gladstone Ports Corporation provides a pilotage service for ship arrivals, departures and removals.
 Pilot transfers are carried out by pilot launch.

-Requests for pilotage services are described in QSHIPS booking procedures (see 3.4 - QSHIPS (Queensland Shipping Information Planning System).
+Requests for pilotage services are described in section 3.5 booking procedures.

 8.4.1 Notice required